-There are vast opportunties for a medical tool, instrument, or device designer to leverage the power of laser cutting, marking, and welding technology to create innovative and disruptive solutions in healthcare.
+There are vast opportunties for medical tool, instrument, or device designers to leverage the power of laser cutting, marking, and welding technology to create innovative and disruptive solutions in healthcare.
 Examples include exploring new metals and alloys that might otherwise be impossible to weld for next-generation surgical and dental tools, precision cutting of adhesives to provide optimal adhesion of electronic and passive components, and better marking of stainless steel implants and tubes for longer-term identification.

 As demand for improvement to healthcare delivery grows so does the rate of medical device innovation.
 At Accumet, we're witnessing it first-hand, as medical industry engineers and designers at manufacturers everywhere are looking for how to use new materials, how to achieve smaller form factors, and how to speed up delivery of their various components.

-Here are 6 laser machining insights any medical designer can use to help create a disruptive idea of their own:
+Here are 6 laser machining insights any medical designer can use to create a disruptive idea of their own:

 Laser output is highly controllable, which is a big advantage in welding, cutting and marking delicate materials.
 Also, the heat from the laser stays in a very confined area called the heat affected zone, or HAZ, so there’s less chance of damaging the surrounding features.
 Precise and programmable power output also provides very tight control over how deep a laser beam will penetrate a given material.
 (This is called the z dimension).

 The position of the beam is highly controllable and the beam itself is very precise.
 That’s important in medical devices where tolerances can be as fine as a fraction of a millimeter.
 It’s especially important as devices become even smaller and contours and shapes more complex.

 Also key in the medical device industry is the ability to turn out products of exactly the same dimensions every time.
 Because lasers are highly controllable, both in terms of temperature and position, and because they can be programmed, they offer extremely high lot-to-lot repeatability.